gradle/gradle/design-docs/managed-component-model.md

     - Replace the various `ChildNodeInitializerStrategy` implementation with one that delegates to the schema.
     - Add some way to register a `NodeInitializer` for an unmanaged or partially managed type.
 - Change validation for managed type properties and managed collection elements to allow any type for which a creation strategy is available.
+- Add a creation strategy for `FunctionalSourceSet`

+## Story: A `LanguageSourceSet` of any registered type can be created in any `FunctionalSourceSet` instance

+- All registered source set types are available to be added.
+- TBD: Need some convention for source directory locations.
+Possibly add a `baseDir` property to `FunctionalSourceSet` and default source directories to `$baseDir/$sourceSet.name`

+- Out-of-scope: Instances are visible in top level `sources` container.

+### Implementation

+- TBD: Currently rules push language registrations into various well known instances.
+Should change this to work with all instances, ideally by pull rather than push.
+- TBD: Currently `FunctionalSourceSet` pushes instances into `sources` container.
+Should change this to work the same way as binaries, where the owner of the binary has no knowledge of where its elements end up being referenced.

+## Story: Allow `LanguageSourceSet` instances to be attached to a managed type

+- Allow any registered subtype of `LanguageSourceSet` to be used as:
+    - A read-only property of a `@Managed` type
+    - An element of managed collections `ModelSet` and `ModelMap`
+    - A top level element.
+- TBD: Need some convention for source directory locations.
+- TBD: Reporting changes, if any

+- Out-of-scope: Instances are visible in top level `sources` container.

+### Implementation

 - Add creation strategy for `LanguageSourceSet` backed by type registration.

 ## Story: Elements of binary `sources` container are visible to rules